Hugh White (New York politician): Homestead

 Shortly after marrying, he and his wife settled into the White Homestead on Saratoga Avenue in Waterford, New York.
 It was built by Joshua Clark, a builder of many homes, mills and public housing in Cohoes, from brick and timber that White had prepared at Chittenango and shipped to this area on the Erie Canal.
 It was an example of architecture of the period of transition from Federal to Greek Revival.
 His homestead was set back from the road and surrounded by an ornate fence; on the property was a small brick building by the gate that was used as an office and behind the house stood a three-story brick barn for carriages and horses.

-Since its partial demolition and relocation in 1964, the White homestead has since been relocated to Waterford, New York, where it is now been transformed into a museum dedicated to Hugh White and the Erie Canal.
+Since its partial demolition and relocation in 1964, the White homestead has since been relocated to Waterford, New York, where it has now been transformed into a museum dedicated to Hugh White and the Erie Canal.

 Death

-White spend the remainder of his days at his homestead, classifying himself as a farmer in the 1855 census despite his ongoing business endeavors in the railroad industry and acting as a financier and President of the Saratoga County National Bank.
+White spent the remainder of his days at his homestead, classifying himself as a farmer in the 1855 census despite his ongoing business endeavors in the railroad industry and acting as a financier and President of the Saratoga County National Bank.

-He died at his home on October 6, 1870.
+He died at his home in Waterford on October 6, 1870.
 His obituary in the Cohoes Cataract declared:

-"He was essentially an executive man; what he undertook he always accomplished, for he was a man of strong, indomitable will; he was generous and large-hearted in all his dealings...
-Many young men have been started on in the world by his kindness and his means, which he often used very freely in such cases."

 White's funeral service was held at the Presbyterian Church of Waterford and he is buried at the family plot in Albany Rural Cemetery.